Special Educational Needs

 - EHCPs (Educational Health and Care Plans) replace Statements of Educational Need

-The Senco at Kemsing Primary School is Sally Brown.
+The SENCO at Kemsing Primary School is Moira Wilson, with admin support from Georgia Watson.

 Kemsing Primary School